Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Controls

-Disclosure controls ineffective due to nine material weaknesses spanning banking controls, debt accounting, stock compensation, and unauthorized distributions.
+Disclosure controls ineffective due to nine material weaknesses spanning banking controls, debt accounting, and unauthorized distributions.

 8 Added